 Don’t underestimate the high-contrast impact of monochrome designs too.
 A black and white palette can look glamorous, classic and fashionable all at the same time.
 Drop in a touch of gold or silver foiling for an extra-special color combination.

 Once you’re happy with the basic layout of your invitation, including text, graphics and borders, experiment with different color combinations, and consider showing these options to the couple to help them feel involved in the process.
+This colorful wedding invitation shows that this unique style is successful with many different color combinations.

 Color is an easy thing to change, but the core elements of the design might be more tricky to rethink; choosing color is an easy gateway into the design process if you’re designing for a client or friend.